galaxyproject/ansible-role-extensions/README.md

 Any extension can be templated by adding a .j2 extension to the file name.
-Any variables available in the running playbook can be used, but defaults should be set in defaults/extensions.yml to ensure predictable results, and document the variables being used for Galaxy admins.
+Any variables available in the running playbook can be used, but defaults should be set in defaults/extensions.yml to ensure predictable results, and document the variables being used for users of the Ansible role.